madajaju/EmbracingDigitalTransformation/docs/episodes/edt-113/episode.md

 {% include youtube.html id="bIJRyJxSGvE" %}

 ---

-In this episode, Darren discusses business process management and automation with Max Young, CEO of Capital BPM.

 Max calls himself a “failed academic” because he left his Ph.D. in mathematics, specializing in topology, to study computer science.
 He earned an undergraduate and a master’s degree, specializing in AI.
 He then worked in business process management (BPM), starting at Lombardi, which was sold to IBM, and a few other vendors in the BPM space.
 Ten years ago, he took a plunge with friends and founded Capital BPM.